fabse-hack/water.rocket/README.md

 - plastic foil
 - Cord
 - superglue
 - cable ties
-**All together WITHOUT 3D printing, arround 40 $**
+> **All together WITHOUT 3D printing, arround 40 $**

-This the mp-remote commands for the NodeMcu board:
+This the mp-remote commands for the NodeMCU board:
-- this command upload the main.py to the micropython board over com6
+- this windows console command upload the main.py to the micropython board over com6
 `python.exe -m mpremote connect com6 cp main.py :`
-- this command connects to the python prompt over com6
+- this windows console command connects to the python prompt over com6
 `python.exe -m mpremote connect com6`

 <a name="Water.rocket"></a>